Xiaohan-Qin/Team-Member-Management-Application/README.md

 ## Description

-* This is the REST API for a team-member management application.
+* This REST API is a backend team-member management application.
-* It is built with NodeJS, Express, and MySQL database.
+* It is built with **NodeJS**, **Express**, and **MySQL** database.
 * The application supports four operations: listing team members, adding a new team member, editing a team member, and deleting a team member.

 ## Getting started
 ### Installation
-* Clone the repository and open it in your editor.
+1. Clone the repository and open it in your editor.
-* Run ```npm install``` in your console to install all the dependencies needed for this application.
+2. Run ```npm install``` in your console to install all the dependencies needed for this application.
-* Create your own **.env** file following the **.env.example** file as an example.
+3. Create your own **.env** file in the root of the project following **.env.example** file as an example.
-This will help the application to configure its environment and connect to your database.
+Fill in the following variables: NODE_PORT, DB_HOST, DB_NAME, DB_USER, DB_PASSWORD, DB_PORT for configuration.
+4. Check the app/database/mysql_query.sql file and execute it in your Workbench to create the schema and tables.
-* Run ```npm start``` in your console to start the application.
+5. Run ```npm start``` in your console to start the application.
-* If everything goes well, you should see something like:<br>
+If everything goes well, you should see something like this:<br>
     ```
     Server running on port ...
     Database connected successfully
     ```
-### MySQL
-* Check the app/database/mysql_query.sql file and execute it in your Workbench to create the schema and tables.
-* And now we are ready to make the tests!
+6. And now we are ready to make the tests!

-## Testing endpoints
+## Testing Endpoints with CURL Commands
 My server is running on port 3000 so my all of my tests would reflect this port number.
 ### GET
 * Get a list of all team members